 In our last post about gut healing, Jennifer explained why you may need a gut healing diet – even if you don’t have digestive problems.
 Here she walks us through the basics of how to heal leaky gut. ~Emily

-By healing the digestive system – even if you don’t have symptoms of digestive problems – there is hope for profound healing that will last and restore health and energy.
+Good news is that food contains (really) all the healing mojo you need to feel awesome.
+By healing the digestive tract – even if you don’t have symptoms of digestive problems per se – there is hope.
+Hurrah!

 Most healing diets do not allow grains so this would be a good food to eliminate first.
 If you want to slow it down even more, take out gluten first and then later on remove all grains or remove one grain at a time.
 Other commonly offending food groups are dairy, corn, nuts, seafood and eggs.

 #2 – Consume homemade broth on a daily basis

 Bone broth has lots of collagen and gelatin in it from the bones and it coats the intestines and heals up the lining.

 Continued use of broth will help to protect that lining and seal it against further damage if a gut healing diet is followed.
 This will improve the atmosphere for the beneficial gut bacteria.
 If you have trouble with broth, gelatin or collagen can be added in other ways.

 Read more about using collagen for health and beauty in this post.

 #3 – Eat probiotics daily

 Fermented food and drinks contain probiotics that will support the beneficial bacteria in your digestive tract.